 Considered one of the largest national parks in the world, Tassili n’Ajjer (“Plateau of rivers”) is a national park in southeastern Algeria.
-It is a large plateau located in Sahara desert that encompasses an area of over 28,000 square miles.
+It is a large plateau located in the Sahara desert that encompasses an area of over 28,000 square miles.
 Tassili n’Ajjer is named a UNESCO World Heritage Site in 1982 for its renowned collection of prehistoric cave art.

-Over 15,000 drawings and inscriptions depict climate change, the movements of people and animals and the evolution of human civilization in Sahara desert from 6000BC to the first centuries.
+Over 15,000 drawings and inscriptions depict climate change, the movements of people and animals, and the evolution of human civilization in the Sahara desert from 6000BC to the first centuries.
 This site also boasts of unique geological formations that create “forests of rock” out of sandstones that have eroded over centuries.

 Vatnajökull National Park

 The largest national park in Europe, Vatnajökull National Park covers an area of over 14,141 km2, encompassing nearly 14% of Iceland.
 Surreal vistas formed by a varied landscape of rivers, glacial ice, caves, and volcanic and geothermal activity, make this park a huge tourist attraction.

 The interactions between volcanoes and the cracks underneath the Vatnajökull ice cap produce the stunning sight of jökulhlaup, which is an abrupt flood triggered by a rupture at the edge of a glacier during an eruption.

 Wood Buffalo National Park

-One of the largest national park in the world and the largest in Canada, Wood Buffalo National Park covers an area of 17,300 square miles in northeastern Alberta and the southern Northwest Territories.
+One of the largest national parks in the world and the largest in Canada, Wood Buffalo National Park covers an area of 17,300 square miles in northeastern Alberta and the southern Northwest Territories.